-3.3 Women's education and fertility
+3.3 Women's Education and Fertility

 While the relationship between female education and fertility has, historically, been negative, Hazan and Zoabi (2015) and Bar et al. (2018) point out that this is yet another relationship that has shifted in recent times.
-Fig. 13 displays the educationfertility relationship for five cohorts of US women spanning a fifty year period.
-For each cross-section, we computed hybrid fertility rates for five different education groups.12 The figure displays fertility rates relative to that of the bottom education category, allowing for a better comparison of the slopes.13 In the 1980s, the relationship between education and fertility was negative along the entire education distribution.
+Figure 13 displays the education-fertility relationship for five cohorts of US women spanning a fifty year period.
+For each cross-section we computed hybrid fertility rates for five different education groups.12 The figure displays fertility rates relative to that of the bottom education category, allowing for a better comparison of the slopes.13 In the 1980s, the relationship between education and fertility was negative along the entire education distribution.
 By 1990, the relationship had flattened at the upper end, so that women with a postgraduate education (such as an MA or PhD) had about the same number of children as those with a college degree.
 In the last two cross-sections, we see an increase at the upper end.
 Note that the patterns differ across racial groups.
-Fig. 14
+Figure 14 displays fertility by education separately for white and Black women.
+The increase at the upper end is particularly pronounced for white women, while among Black women fertility still monotonically declines with education in the most recent cross-sections.
+In addition, the re-